Adam's Rib: Plot

 Doris Attinger follows her husband with a gun in Manhattan one day, suspecting he is having an affair with another woman.
 In her rage, she fires wildly and blindly around the room and at the couple multiple times.
 One of the bullets hits her husband in the shoulder.
 His lover escapes unscathed.

 The following morning, the married New York lawyers Adam and Amanda Bonner read about the incident in the newspaper.
 Adam is an assistant district attorney, while Amanda is a solo-practicing defense attorney.
 They argue over the case.
 Amanda sympathizes with the woman, particularly noting the double standard that exists for men and women regarding adultery.
 Adam thinks Doris is guilty of attempted murder.
 When Adam arrives at work, he learns that he has been assigned to prosecute the case.
 When Amanda hears this, she seeks out Doris and becomes her defense lawyer.

-Amanda bases her case on the belief that women and men are equal, and that Doris had been forced into the situation by her husband's adultery and emotional abuse.
+Amanda bases her case on the belief that women and men are equal, and that Doris had been forced into the situation by her husband's adultery and emotional and physical abuse.
 Adam thinks Amanda is showing contempt for the law, since there should never be any excuse for such criminal behavior.
 Tension increasingly builds at home as the two battle each other in court.
 The situation comes to a head as Adam feels humiliated during the trial when Amanda encourages one of her witnesses, a woman weightlifter, to lift him overhead.
 Later at home that evening, Adam still angry, gives Amanda an earful; he doesn't want to be married to a liberated "new woman."
 Having just packed his bags, he storms out of their apartment.
 When the verdict is returned, Amanda's plea to the jury to "judge this case as you would if the sexes were reversed" proves successful, and Doris is acquitted.

 That night, Adam, who has left their upper-floor apartment, looks through its window and sees the silhouettes of his wife Amanda and their neighbor Kip Lurie, a popular singer, songwriter and piano player who has shown a keen interest in Amanda all along, and repeatedly taunted Adam, as the two of them seem to be dancing and drinking together.
 Adam breaks into the apartment enraged, pointing a gun at the pair.
 Amanda is horrified and says to Adam, "You've no right to do this – nobody does!"
 Adam feels he has proven his point about the injustice of Amanda's line of defense.
 He puts the gun in his mouth, as Amanda and Kip scream in terror.
 Then Adam bites a large piece off the gun and chews it.
 It is made of licorice.
 Amanda is furious with this prank and a three-way fight ensues.